-In the ever-evolving field of construction, one of the most promising advancements in building reinforcement is the use of Carbon Fibre Reinforced Plastics (CFRP).
+In the ever-evolving field of construction, one of the most promising advancements in building reinforcement is the use of Carbon Fibre Reinforced Polymer (CFRP).
 Unlike traditional materials like steel and concrete, CFRP offers a unique combination of high strength, lightweight properties, and resistance to corrosion, making it an increasingly popular choice for structural reinforcement.

 However, the true strength of CFRP lies not just in the carbon fibre itself, but in its integration within a plastic, or resin, matrix.
 This blog explores the future of building reinforcement with CFRP and highlights the critical role structural engineers play in its design and inspection.

-Understanding Carbon Fibre Reinforced Plastics (CFRP)
+Understanding Carbon Fibre Reinforced Polymer (CFRP)

 CFRP is composed of carbon fibres embedded within a resin matrix, typically an epoxy.
 This combination of materials results in a composite that leverages the superior tensile strength of carbon fibre along with the flexibility and durability provided by the plastic matrix.
 The resin binds the carbon fibres together, distributing loads more evenly across the material, which enhances its overall performance in structural applications.